udacity/create-your-own-adventure/github_is_so_cool/ReadMe.md

 [Github](https://www.github.com) is one of the coolest thing a software developer could think of.

-And the best part is, more you know about it, more you will fall in love with it.
+And the best part, more you know it, more you love it.
 Click [here](github.md) for more fun.